 One and Done?
 Karate Ponders Uncertain Olympic Future After Tokyo Debut

 One and Done?
-Karate Ponders Uncertain Olympic Future After Tokyo Debut originally appeared on NBC Sports Chicago
+Karate Ponders Uncertain Olympic Future After Tokyo Debut originally appeared on NBC Sports Washington

 TOKYO – Karate had its long-awaited moment at the Tokyo 2020 Olympics last week but does it deserve a place in future Games?